 , Federal Bar Association, Orange County Newsletter (2002-2005) Co-Author

 , "Mortgage Underwriting - The Qualified Mortgage and Ability to Repay Rules," The Banking Law Journal

-(October 2012, with Trevor Lain and Dixie Noonan); "The Credit Crisis: Give History Some Credit," National Law Journal
+(October 2012, with Trevor Lain and Dixie Noonan); "The Use of Eminent Domain To Write Down Mortgage Notes," Westlaw Journal Securities Litigation & Regulation (December 2012, with Danielle Oakley and Ashley Pavel); "The Credit Crisis: Give History Some Credit," National Law Journal

 (2012); named a “Rising Star” in a survey conducted by Law & Politics Media Inc. and published in Los Angeles